lemmyg/asahi-audio/README.md

 ```
 Reboot and open the audio settings.
 "Apple Audio Driver Speakers" should be at 100% and "MacBook Pro J31x Speakers" selected as main volumen control.
 Usually at 75% max.
+Do not select "Apple Audio Driver Speakers" directly as the audio will be send directly to the speakers without any adjustment.

 ## Uninstall
 ```sh